 Most of the U.S. portion of the highway is paved from the Taylor Highway junction almost as far as Chicken.
 Most of the Canadian portion is unpaved.
 There are short paved sections only.

 The Top of the World Highway is not difficult to drive.
+The Dalton Highway in Alaska is a more complicated, demanding, and, of course, longer route.
 However, as always, you must be careful.
 Especially when the weather changes, the drive can be challenging.
 It is wide and has few steep drops.
 It is much easier on the Alaska section, which is paved.
 Traffic is very light there, but be careful, drive slowly and follow the rules.
 The remote Top of the World Highway is a very scenic drive, so admire the views.

 Plan your trip so that you only drive during the day.
 There is nowhere to stay overnight on the Top of the World Highway.
 Also, remember that the border crossing is closed at night.
 You can stay here overnight as long as you are completely off the roadway and the site is not marked as private property.
 But to be honest, we did not see many places on the highway that could be safe and nice for a night.
 Plus, there are no facilities and no phone reception the entire way.